Pricing Enterprise Docs Agent Skills Learn

 list_templates

-List available templates for your project.
+List available templates for a project.

 ParameterRequiredDescription